-Deer, bear, crane, turkey, fisher, bobcat and otter harvested by FDL members in the 1837 and 1842 Ceded Territories of Wisconsin and Michigan were registered using the NAGFA system.
+Deer, bear, turkey, fisher, bobcat and otter harvested by FDL members in the 1837 and 1842 Ceded Territories of Wisconsin and Michigan were registered using the NAGFA system.
 Access to NAGFA was available at the RMD office and other tribal offices in the 1837 and 1842 Ceded Territories.
+Cranes were registered by phone.